 Since the introduction of immediate temporization of dental implants on the day of surgery there has been a mad rush to provide as many patients with this treatment as possible.
-It is technically difficult, requiring some training and much experience, to convert a denture to a fixed provisional restoration (jumping the denture).
-When the surgeons aggressively promoted the same-day, fixed restoration they were not prepared for the lack of manpower to actually perform the procedure.
-The procedure was oversold and the accompanying support was not available through their referrals.
+It is technically difficult, requiring some training and much experience.
+Converting a denture to a fixed provisional restoration during a surgery requires technical training and skill.
+When the surgeons started aggressively promoting the same-day, fixed restoration they were not prepared for the lack of manpower to perform the procedure.
+For many dentists, the procedure was oversold and the accompanying support was not available through their referrals.

 This is when “denturism” became more mainstream.